Symfony

 skip_timestamp_validation: true

-Please note that this option will decrease security and that you should as much as possible set your server at the correct time.
+Please note that this option will decrease security and that you should set your server time correctly if possible.